LITS Services FAQ: Fall 2020

 Where are my old Moodle courses?

-Starting August 18, courses that were on poodle.brynmawr.edu will now be available at moodle.brynmawr.edu.
-Courses from Summer 2020 and earlier (back to Fall 2017) will be available on our Moodle archive at moodlearchive.brynmawr.edu.
+Starting August 18, courses that were on poodle.brynmawr.edu are now available at moodle.brynmawr.edu.
+Courses from Summer 2020 and earlier (back to Fall 2017) are available on our Moodle archive at moodlearchive.brynmawr.edu.

 What changes will I see in Moodle this fall?